 Local Cooking Classes

 This is a great introduction to new foods for older kids.
 My 6-year-old had a grand old time tagging along to the kitchen tour at The Hyatt in Kauai.
-She got to see the kitchen garden and then later that day while ordering food from the menu we could see what meals they used produce from their garden in.
+She got to see the kitchen garden and then later that day while ordering food from the menu we could see what meals they used to produce from their garden.
 She thought it was fantastic.

 - In Hawaii we would grab some super fresh fish from the market and make poké bowls;